Get the opportunity to grow your influence by giving your products or services prime exposure with Performance Magazine.

 Although less complex and much more limited, secondary benchmarking has specific advantages, as it is easy to deploy and it has the capacity to highlight key relevant aspects about the industry – trends or top performers.
 Moreover, secondary benchmarking helps identify the industry’s common and primary benchmarks, and it can form the basis of a very well structured primary benchmarking project.

-For a better understanding of the importance of the KPIs used, it is mandatory to comprehend the difference between KPIs and benchmarks.
+For a better understanding of the importance of the key performance indicators (KPIs) used, it is mandatory to comprehend the difference between KPIs and benchmarks.
 Benchmarks play a key role in any benchmarking project and they can be seen either as the company’s goals, or as a baseline.

 In the first case, companies usually choose benchmarks based either on the industry’s standards, or on top performance in the industry.
 These two set the performance level for all the other actors within the industry.
 In the latter case, benchmarks are used to highlight the current level of performance and to enable goal setting to increase performance.